 Fiscal Year 2017 Peer Group Approach.
-As previously stated, in the fall of 2016 (leading up to 2017 pay decisions) in response to our organizational changes and evolving outlook for the business in 2017, the compensation committee approved a new approach centered around one peer group of public companies using GAAP revenue as the key scoping measure.
-The comparator group used for 2017 pay decisions includes 18 public companies.
-These companies were determined based on establishing a set of financial, market value, and business criteria.
-The key criteria included companies within the ad-tech industry and Internet software and services industry between \$125 million and \$800 million in revenues and market value between \$100 million and \$3.2 billion (generally market value to revenue ratios between 0.5x and 6.0x).
+In the fall of 2016 (leading up to 2017 pay decisions) in response to our organizational changes and evolving outlook for the business in 2017, the compensation committee approved a new approach centered around one peer group of public companies using GAAP revenue as the key scoping measure.
+The comparator group used for 2017 pay decisions included 18 public companies within the ad-tech industry and Internet software and services industry between \$125 million and \$800 million in revenues and market value between \$100 million and \$3.2 billion (generally market value to revenue ratios between 0.5x and 6.0x).